Fountain-Joe/Fountain-Whitepaper/README.md

 ### Changlog
 - 2018-11-28
   - Realized: The users vote for the content.
 Both the authors and voters are rewarded for their contribution to the ecology.
-  - Add: FP loan.
+  - Added: FP loan.
-  - Change: The heat average value will be divided by 128 to define the tail content.
+  - Changed: The heat average value will be divided by 128 to define the tail content.
-  - Change: The distribution ratio of authors and voters will be 75:25.
+  - Changed: The distribution ratio of authors and voters will be 75:25.
 - V0.96
   - Base Version